dasch-swiss/dsp-api/docs/03-apis/api-admin/lists_new-list-admin-routes_v1.md

 current parent node, or can be added to another parent node in a specific position.
 The IRI of the parent node and the new position of the child node must be given in the request body.

+If a node is supposed to be repositioned to the end of a parent node's children, give `position: -1`.

-Suppose a parent node `parentNode1` has five children in positions 0-4.
-To change the position of its child node `childNode4` from its original position 3 to position 1, the request body should specify the IRI of its parent node and the new position as below:
+Suppose a parent node `parentNode1` has five children in positions 0-4, to change the position of its child node `childNode4` from its original position 3 to position 1 the request body should specify the IRI of its parent node and the new position as below:
 ```json
    {